hainsdominic/mobile-health/README.md

 We learned a lot about building a multi-screen and well-routed React-Native application.
 We learned a UI library named React-Native-Paper that was new to everyone.

 ## What's next for ReemowteDok
-We want to port this application to production and test it against the real world! we really see a potential to accelerate and diversify medical research.
+We want to port this application to production and test it against the real world!
+We really see a potential to accelerate and diversify medical research.